tmobile/magentaA11y/_checklist-web/breadcrumbs.md

     Is discoverable with screenreader shortcuts as a navigation landmark
   state:  |
     The current page link is indicated when focused
-  group:  |
-    Links identify as a link in a breadcrumb navigation landmark

 gherkin-keyboard:
   - when:  |